-Delivering Good Service to our customers is a key mandate of this strategy and crucial for ensuring a smooth and efficient experience for users.
+Delivering Good Service to our customers is a key part of this strategy and crucial for ensuring a smooth and efficient experience for users.
 We are committed to providing top-notch services to our customers, ensuring their satisfaction and loyalty.
 We will do this through:

-The implementation of way finder signage and Civil Enforcement Patrols
+The implementation of way finder signage and Civil Enforcement Patrols parking facilities.

-We will introduce additional wayfinder signage that clearly signposts people to and from our parking facilities.
 A review will be conducted to design and strategically place clear signage promoting our facilities.
-These will guide drivers to available parking spaces and also have regard to broader traffic flow and usage patterns in the town.
+These will guide drivers to available parking spaces and also have regard to broader traffic flow and usage patterns within the vicinities of our car parks.